jrkerns/pylinac/docs/source/winston_lutz_multi.rst

 ------------------

 Currently, only the `MultiMet-WL <https://www.sunnuclear.com/products/multimet-wl-cube>`__ cube from SNC is supported.
 However, the algorithm is generalized and can be easily adapted to analyze other phantoms.
-See
+See :ref:`custom-bb-arrangements`.

 Typical Use
 -----------